 Karen K. Reczek is a Social Scientist within the Standards Coordination Office (SCO).
 Karen works with high level Federal, State, Local & private sector officials to coordinate standards development to identify and support development of standard activities and programs to meet Federal needs.
 Karen also advises on the design and development of electronic information products, database applications and internal and external web sites, including system functionality, record and/or site design, and user interface.
-She is responsible for management and promotion of the “Standards Information Center” and its research and analysis services, including authoring the US Compliance Guides and providing standards landscape services to support the mission of NIST and DOC.
+She is responsible for management and promotion of the “Standards Information Center” and its research and analysis services, including providing standards landscape and alerting services to support the mission of NIST and DOC.

 Karen is a member of ASTM International’s E30 Forensic Science Executive Committee serving as Membership Secretary, a member of ISO Technical Committee (TC) 272 Forensic Science and the US Technical Advisory Group and a member of the Footwear and Tire Consensus Body of the Academy Standards Board (ASB).
 She will be the President of the SES: The Society for Standards Professionals Board of Directors from August 2021 - August of 2023.

 Previously Karen worked at Bureau Veritas as Senior Manager, Information Resources Center for 14 years and prior to that at Bristol-Myers Squibb in Scientific and Information Resources and Services.
 Karen has over 26 years’ experience in standards and conformity assessment activities and research.
 Karen holds a Master’s Degree in Library and Information Science from the State University of NY at Buffalo and a BS Double Major in Social Sciences and Humanities from Clarkson University.